-Another important project for BP is the development of the Atoll field discovery.
-The joint venture PhPC has successfully developed and brought the field into production, well within the target budget and eight months ahead of the planned schedule.
-Production from Atoll is around 0.35 bcfd and is feeding the country’s national gas grid.
+The Atoll field development is another important project.
+In 2018, PhPC brought the field into production, well within the target budget and eight months ahead of schedule.
+Atoll is producing around 0.35 bcf/d and is feeding the country’s national gas grid.

-BP has always supported the development of a strong gas value chain in Egypt and its 33% investment in the United Gas Derivatives Company, together with ENI/IEOC and GASCO (the Egyptian midstream gas distribution company), is adding value through extracting LPG needed for the domestic market as well as Propane and Condensate which are important feedstocks for petrochemicals and other industries.
+BP has a 33% investment in the United Gas Derivatives Company, together with ENI/IEOC and GASCO, adding value through extracting LPG needed for the domestic market, as well as propane and condensate which are important feedstocks for petrochemicals and other industries.

-BP is also supporting the development of the domestic gas market with its investments in the downstream sector through Natural Gas Vehicles Company (BP 40%), which was established in September 1995 as the first company in Africa and the Middle East to commercialize natural gas as an alternative fuel for vehicles, reducing emissions.
+We participate in the downstream sector through our 40% stake in the Natural Gas Vehicles Company, established in 1995 as the first company in Africa and the Middle East to commercialize natural gas as an alternative fuel for vehicles.

-BP’s Castrol recently announced a joint venture formation in Egypt – Castrol Egypt Lubricants S.A.E. – which will locally manufacture and market Castrol’s automotive and industrial lubricants.
+In 2018, BP’s Castrol brand formed a joint venture here with its existing distribution partner, TAQA Arabia.
+Castrol Egypt Lubricants S.A.E. will locally manufacture and market world-class automotive and industrial lubricants, while TAQA will continue as the sole distributor in Egypt.

 BP is committed to a wide-ranging social investment programme focused on education, training, and skills development.
 BP Egypt supports several educational initiatives, including funding scholarships for top Egyptian graduates to pursue post-graduate studies at the prestigious Cambridge University in the UK, in addition to scholarships through the Chevening scheme.